Billing (Vendor Bills)

 - Understanding Bills - Learn bill concepts and terminology

-- Creating Bills - Enter new vendor bills
+- Creating Bills - Enter new vendor bills manually

 - Managing Bills - Edit, void, duplicate, and delete bills